-The dorian bebop scale (or minor bebop scale) is an eight notes scale (octatonic).
+The Dorian bebop scale also known as minor bebop scale, is an eight notes scale (octatonic).
 It is commonly used in bebop.
 This scale like all the octatonic scales (except the symmetric scales) contains a chromaticism, an additional note between the minor third (b3) and the fourth (4).
-The dorian bebop scale is the same scale as the dorian mode including a major third (3) between the minor third (b3) and the fourth (4th).
+The Dorian bebop scale is built the same as the Dorian mode including a major third (3) between the minor third (b3) and the fourth (4th).

-We can see in the example below that the D bebop dorian scale contains a minor third (F), a chromatic passing tone (F#) and a minor seventh (C).
+You can see in the example below that the D Dorian bebop scale contains a minor third (F), a chromatic passing tone (F#) and a minor seventh (C).

 |D dorian bebop scale||D||E||F||F#||G||A||B||C|

 Comparison with the Dorian scale

 Here is quick comparison between the Dorian mode and the Dorian bebop scale.
 You can see that there is no major third (passing tone) in the Dorian mode.

 |Dorian bebop scale||1||2||b3||3||4||5||6||b7|

 Common Features With The Mixolydian Bebop Scale

 If you look closer, you will see that the Dorian bebop scale is the fifth mode of the Mixolydian scale (aka dominante bebop), so it has the same notes.
 The same passing tone is used for the Dorian bebop and Mixolydian bebop scale.
 It means that it is possible to interchange scales and lines.
 For example, in a II-V sequence, you can use the same bebop scale (Dorian of Mixolydian) both for the iim7 chord and the V7 chord.
 The Dorian bebop scale has an extra note between the b3 and the 4th (F#) whereas the Mixolydian bebop scale has the same extra note between the b7 and the root.